The probability of generating finite and profinite groups: Introduction

 The aim of this paper is to generalize this landmark result on probabilistic generation to a much broader class of groups.
 We call a finite group \emph{uniserial} if it has a unique chief series.
 Clearly, all finite simple groups are uniserial.
-As a consequence of a result of Lucchini and Menegazzo \cite[Theorem~1.1]{LucchiniMenegazzo97}, every uniserial group can be generated by a pair of elements.
-Our main theorems establish the corresponding probabilistic result for these groups.
+As a consequence of a result of Lucchini and Menegazzo \cite[Theorem~1.1]{LucchiniMenegazzo97}, every uniserial group can be generated by a pair of elements (see Corollary~\ref{cor:lucchini_menegazzo}).
+In this paper, we establish the corresponding probabilistic result for these groups.

 \begin{thm} For all $\epsilon > 0$, there exists $c > 0$ such that if $G$~is a finite uniserial group and $N$~is a normal subgroup with $\order{G/N} \geq c$, then

 \end{thm}